 In the 2000s, a Nobel-Prize-winning development allowed powerful white LEDs.
-Since then, white LED efficiency has been soaring year by year, producing ever more light from a given amount of electricity.
+Since then, white-LED efficiency has been soaring year by year, producing ever more light from a given amount of electricity.
 It’s now possible for a battery powered bike light to shine as bright as a car’s high beam headlight.
 Even generator lights can now be literally blinding.

-In the U.S., bike lights are almost totally unregulated, with only a vague minimum standard (“visible at 500 feet”).
+In the U.S., bicycle lights are almost totally unregulated, with only a vague minimum standard (“visible at 500 feet”).
 It’s technically legal to own a light so bright it blinds oncoming motorists, and is even worse for oncoming cyclists on multi-user paths.
 Germany, however, has long recognized the benefits of proper optical design.
 By contrast, the German StVZO standard specifies minimum light levels at different positions within a headlight beam, and a maximum brightness above the “cutoff” to prevent blinding others.
 The world’s best road bike headlights are those that meet the StVZO standard, whether the lights are generator or battery powered.

 TEST YOUR LIGHTS!